 Reading literature is usually required for your English learning.
 Although you may feel that reading is the simple task of picking up your book and going through it from cover to cover, there are certain hints that will make reading easier, more understandable, and, in the long run, less time-consuming and more enjoyable.

-literature is an art which uses language carefully to portray a message to society.
+Literature is a creative work of art which uses creative language to reflect social realities.
+Or, literature is an art which uses language carefully to portray a message to society.

 Analyzing Short Stories

 In form One and now in form Two, you have read short stories such as Mabala the Farmer and Kalulu the Hare.
 You must make reading stories a habit especially if your school has a library.
 If you do so your vocabulary will improved and you will gain confidence in taking part in class discussions.
 Choose a book that you can finish reading in one week.
 A short story is interesting if it answers the following features:

 - Oral literature

 Oral Literature is a type of literature which use the word of mouth to reflect social realities.
 E.g. myth

 Written Literature is a type of literature represented by means of writing